 UNICRI Master of Laws (LL.M.) in Transnational Crime and Justice

-The Master of Laws (LL.M.) in Transnational Crime and Justice is designed for young professionals and university graduates wishing to specialize in the fields of humanitarian law, international criminal law and procedure, international human rights law, international law dimensions of peace and conflicts, transnational crimes and transitional justice.
+The Master of Laws (LL.M.) in Transnational Crime and Justice is designed for professionals and university graduates wishing to specialize in the fields of international law dimensions of peace and conflicts, transnational crimes and transitional justice, humanitarian law, international criminal law and procedure, and international human rights law.

 The LL.M. is jointly organized by UNICRI and the University for Peace.

 Through a combination of lectures, seminars and prac tical exercises selected students will acquire:

 - in-depth knowledge on the theoretical and practical aspects related to the investigation and adjudication of international crimes and human rights violations;

 - overall comprehension of the functioning of international criminal tribunals, special and hybrid courts and their legacy to national courts;

 - familiarity with the principle of rule of law and thorough understanding of the interdisciplinary processes and mechanisms related to transitional justice and justice reform in post-conflict situations and countries in transitions;